 Among the funded projects, 18 are junior researcher grants.
 This group will receive a total of SEK 71.7 million over four years.

 “We are happy to see the increasing interest for our research fields among young researchers and that we are able to fund as many as 18 junior researchers this year.
 It is a considerable increase to previous years”, says Cecilia Beskow.

-Out of the 18 researcher grants, 12 are given to women and 6 to men.
+Out of the 18 junior researcher grants, 12 are given to women and 6 to men.

 In addition to the research project grants and junior researcher grants, the board approved 12 applications for postdoc grants.

 Forte’s annual call for proposals within health, working life and welfare is an open call that is announced in December every year.

 A list of all approved applications can be found here , and on the page Grant decisions.